phillipmonroe/CS481-X-S20-capstone-bsu-transit/code/transit-fe/README.md

 ## Tasks remaining for production release

-- Connect "Employer View" FE to the BE
 - CSS
 - Delete functionality added to "Employer View" data table
 - Column headers need updated to match database entries